cvenkatreddy/restful-booker-test/README.md

-# E2E API Testing framework built using Java, RestAssured, Maven and TestNG
+# E2E API Testing framework

 This is a E2E Rest API testing framework for sample endpoints available in https://restful-booker.herokuapp.com/apidoc/index.html, The published APIs represent a booking system where user can create, update and cancel bookings.